 Evacuate to a lower altitude for additional oxygen and air pressure.
 Visit the medical center for the treatment.
 HAPE can prove to be fatal in hours.

-High altitude cerebral oedema (HACE) is a dangerous build up of fluid in the brain recognized by symptoms irrational behaviour, confusion, an inability to walk on a straight line, severe headaches, nausea, vomiting, lethargy, and ultimately coma.
+Symptoms: irrational behaviour, confusion, an inability to walk on a straight line, severe headaches, nausea, vomiting, lethargy, and loss of consciousness.

 Treatment for HACE